AutoUpdatingBSoD/ARM-Insertion-Sort/README.md

 Insertion Sort in ARM Assembly for a Hardware Class

-Email me at mhammond9@radford.edu for the source code
+Email me at mhammond9@radford.edu for the source, if you're an employer.

 You must be running this shell script in an ARM processor (i.e. Raspberry Pi)